mg-to/GettingCleaningData/README.md

 tidyData.R:                 the R script for executing the five steps required by the Peer Assessments.

               the file must be copied into a folder having as subfolders the test and train folders with the sampled data

-                            the script in the folder must be executed in the above folder
+              the script in the file must be executed in the above folder

               the script is executed from R prompt via the command     source("tidyData.R")